aryaman103/Medimeld---Heathcare-/README.md

 # MediMeld Edge

-A privacy-first offline health app for wound analysis and SOAP note generation using on-device AI.
+A privacy-first offline health app for wound analysis and SOAP note generation using basic on-device AI.

 ## Overview

 MediMeld Edge is a React Native tablet application that enables healthcare professionals to:

 - **Capture wound photos** with the device camera
-- **Classify wounds** using an on-device Vision Transformer
+- **Classify wounds** using a basic TensorFlow Lite model
-- **Generate SOAP notes** using a quantized medical LLM
+- **Generate SOAP notes** using template-based generation
 - **Store data locally** in SQLite for privacy
 - **Sync when online** via a FastAPI backend